Pyragon/new-world-wiki-builder/README.md

 This information may change as Amazon makes clear what information they are okay with, and what information they are not.

-Currently this builder is used for two things:
+Currently this builder is used for three things:

 * Decompiling lua scripts
 * Decompiling datasheets
+* Converting DDS images to PNG

 ### Decompiling LUA